 Central Air Conditioner Rebates and Promotions

-Air conditioner rebates are regularly offered through a number of sources, including governments, utility companies, HVAC manufacturers and distributors, banks, and beyond.
+Air conditioner rebates are regularly offered through a number of sources, including the federal, provincial, and local municipal governments, utility companies, and HVAC manufacturers and distributors.

 Some of them can take a huge chunk off the purchase price of your air conditioner.
 But you have to be sure to look before you buy because you typically have to qualify for the rebate first.